How It Works

 What we do will vary depending on your circumstances so that you get what you need and what suits your lifestyle.
 We’ll clarify exactly what you want to achieve by the end of your treatment plan, and how life will be different once you’ve achieved this.
 And I’ll outline the steps of how we’ll get there at the start of each session.

-Once we’ve had our ‘Getting To Know the New You’ session I’ll have a good idea of what you’ll need in order to achieve what you want.
-And it depends on various things (readiness for change, how simple or complex the issues or goals are,
+Once we’ve had our chat and in-person consultation I’ll have a good idea of what you’ll need in order to achieve what you want.
+And that depends on various things (such as readiness for change, how simple or complex the issues or goals are)

 I’ll outline the plan to you before we get going, to ensure you’re comfortable.
 Generally the plans I agree with people fall into two categories: